Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

-Each year, the Tasmanian Climate Change Office releases a report on Tasmania’s latest greenhouse gas accounts, which demonstrates the State’s progress towards its emissions reduction target and monitors emissions by sector.
+Each year, the Tasmanian Climate Change Office releases a report on Tasmania’s latest greenhouse gas accounts, which shows the State’s progress towards its emissions reduction target and monitors emissions by sector.

-The Tasmanian Greenhouse Gas Accounts Report 2015-16 details Tasmania’s latest greenhouse gas accounts.
-Due to the complexity of the data and calculations, there is a two-year lag in reporting.
+The Tasmanian Greenhouse Gas Emissions Report 2016-17 details Tasmania’s latest greenhouse gas accounts.